-Elyse Walker’s Localized Retail Concept Towne to Open Second Location
+Elyse Walker’s Localized Concept Towne to Open Second Location

 Los Angeles-based retail maven Elyse Walker is doubling down on the localized concept with plans for a second Towne by Elyse Walker location planned for December of this year.
 The concept — luxury basics for women and men — will debut in Caruso’s Palisades Village on Sept.
 22, followed by a location in Glen Centre in the Beverly Glen neighborhood of L.A.’s westside.

 The store will join Walker’s 6,500-square-foot namesake flagship in Pacific Palisades, which since the late Nineties has quietly driven what industry sources say is the highest sales-per-square-foot of any multibrand retailer in the country and the one-year-old, 12,000-square foot Newport Beach location, which includes fine art, a salon and jewelry vault.
-Walker also is the fashion director of Forward by Elyse Walker, the e-commerce venture with Revolve.com.
+Walker also is the fashion director of Forward by Elyse Walker, an e-commerce venture with Revolve.

 Walker has long wanted to grow her basics business, but has run out of floor space in her flagship boutique.
 The category, though, is a lucrative one.
 “I’ve never put a cardigan on sale,” she said.
 She said she still relishes discovering new jeans and T-shirt brands as much as ready-to-wear designers, and plans to carry a mix of high and low in Towne, which also marks her return to men’s wear retail.